Tech-invite3GPPspaceIETFspace

 Step 1.

-SEALDD client on 3GPP UE sends a SEALDD-UUc Connection Request to SEALDD client on tethered UE.
-This message includes the UE identity, SEALDD-UUc Data transmission connection information(e.g., address/port allocated).
+SEALDD client on 3GPP UE sends a SEALDD-UUc connection request to SEALDD client on tethered UE.
+This message includes the UE identity, SEALDD-UUc data transmission connection information(e.g., address/port allocated).

 Step 2.

 SEALDD client on Tethered UE initiates the procedure for mutual authentication.
-The successful completion of the authentication procedure completes the establishment of the SEALDD-UUc Connection.
+The successful completion of the authentication procedure completes the establishment of the SEALDD-UUc connection.

 Step 3.

-SEALDD client on tethered UE sends a SEALDD-UUc Connection Response to SEALDD client on 3GPP UE.
+SEALDD client on tethered UE sends a SEALDD-UUc connection response to SEALDD client on 3GPP UE.

 Up

 9.12.2.4 SEALDD enabled UE-to-UE communication based on policyp.
-120
+125

 9.12.2.4.1 Generalp.
-120
+125

-When two VAL UEs need to communicate with each other for exchanging gaming/interactive data in XR service, they can use servers in the DN as data relay or communicate with each other directly.
+When two VAL UEs need to communicate with each other for exchanging gaming/interactive data in XR service, they use servers in the DN as data relay or communicate with each other directly.

 In order to improve service experience (esp. for reducing service latency), SEALDD server monitors distance of UEs involved in the XR communication.
 When SEALDD server finds that the two UEs are within direct communication range, the SEALDD server instructs the SEALDD clients to switch to direct communication mode.
 Such mode switch decision needs to take E2E communication performance into consideration.